Monotonicity of the period and positive periodic solutions of a quasilinear equation: A variational problem

-The minimization problem with $p>2$ was studied in~\cite{DolGAMA-2020}.
-There is an optimal function for~\eqref{functional} and the corresponding Euler-Lagrange equation turns out to be the nonlinear differential equation with nonlocal terms given by \be{ELS0} -\,\nrm{f'}p^{2-p}\,\big(\phi_p(f')\big)'+\lambda\,\nrm fp^{2-p}\,\phi_p(f)=\mu(\lambda)\,\nrm fq^{2-q}\,\phi_q(f)\,, \ee where we look for positive solutions on $W^{1,p}(\mathbb S^1)\setminus{\{0\}}$ or equivalently positive $2\pi$-periodic solutions on $\R$.
 So far, we do not know the precise value of $\lambda$ for which there is symmetry breaking but according to~\cite{DolGAMA-2020} \emph{rigidity} holds if $0<\lambda<\lambda_1$ for some $\lambda_1>0$, where rigidity means that any positive solution of~\eqref{ELS0} is a constant.
 In that range, we have $\mu(\lambda)=\bar\mu(\lambda)$.
 On the contrary, one can prove that \emph{symmetry breaking} occurs if $\lambda>\lambda_2$ for some $\lambda_2>\lambda_1$, so that $\mu(\lambda)<\bar\mu(\lambda)$ and~\eqref{ELS0} admits non-constant positive solutions for any $\lambda>\lambda_2$.
-As shown in~\cite{DolGAMA-2020}, using homogeneity, scalings and a suitable change of variables, the study of~\eqref{ELS0} is reduced to the study of all positive periodic solutions on~$\R$ of~\eqref{ELS2}: there are no non-local terms but the minimal period of periodic solutions is no more given.
 If $p=2$, a precise description of the threshold value of $\lambda$ is known in the framework of Markov processes if $q$ is not too large (see~\cite{MR3155209} for an overview with historical references that go back to~\cite{Bakry1985}) and from~\cite{MR1134481,Demange_2008,DEKL,DolEsLa-APDE2014,Dolbeault20141338,1504,Dolbeault_2020} using \emph{entropy methods} applied to nonlinear elliptic and parabolic equations; also see~\cite{Dolbeault:2021wb} for an overview and extensions to various related variational problems.
 The results of~\cite{DolGAMA-2020} are also based on \emph{entropy methods}.
 Almost nothing is known beyond~\cite{DolGAMA-2020} if $p>2$, even for $d=1$.
-The results of this paper are a contribution to a better understanding of the fundamental properties of the solutions of~\eqref{ELS2} in the simplest case, when $p>2$.
+The results of this paper are a contribution to a better understanding of the fundamental properties of the solutions of~\eqref{ELS2} in the simplest case, for $p>2$.

-{\bf Acknowledgment:} J.D.~was partially supported by the Project EFI (ANR-17-CE40-0030) of the French National Research Agency (ANR).
-M.G-H.~was supported by Fondecyt grant 1210241, and R.M.~by Centro de Modelamiento Matem\'atico (CMM) BASAL fund FB210005 for center~of excellence from~ANID-Chile.
-The authors thank an anonymous referee for his careful reading which has allowed them to improve the text of their manuscript.\\ { \copyright\,\the\year\ by the authors.
-This paper may be reproduced, in its entirety, for non-commercial purposes.~\href{https://creativecommons.org/licenses/by/4.0/legalcode}{ CC-BY~4.0}}